|PA8W Amateur Radio||

 |The Homebase Preamped Amplitude Array (400-470MHz)|

-This array is suitable (using the amplitude method) for hunting narrowband and wideband signals in the UHF band.
+This array is suitable (using the amplitude comparison method) for hunting narrowband and wideband signals in the UHF band.

 Of course also digital and analog voice transmissions can be hunted.